ligz08/agl-msgbd/how-to/Build AGL from Source for Raspberry Pi 2.md

 ```

 Now put the SD card into Raspberry Pi 2,
+power it on,
 then you should be able to see it boot,
-and finally rest at AGL homescreen.
+and finally rest at AGL home screen.